 So what do you think?
 Pretty incredible, yes?
 All in all, I would have to say that this relatively easy hike is one of the best in all of San Diego.

-When my girls and I were visiting, we hardly saw anyone on the trail.
-You would think that it would be busier than it was, but again, I did not know about this site for over 30 years, so I can not fault all of the other San Diego natives that are unaware of the historical La Jolla Coast Walk Trail.
+When my girls and I visited, we hardly saw anyone on the trail.
+You would think it would be busier than it was, but again, I did not know about this site for over 30 years, so I can not fault all of the other San Diego natives unaware of the historical La Jolla Coast Walk Trail.

 So now you know, will you share this information with others?
 I sure hope so!